MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Conclusion

 \section{Conclusion}

-This study defined MAPF-HD and introduced a new heuristic method, PHANS, to solve MAPF-HD efficiently.
-PHANS operates in two phases: first, it plans the path for the target agents, and then it sequentially evacuates obstructing agents to clear the path.
+This study defines MAPF-HD and introduces a new heuristic method, PHANS, to solve MAPF-HD efficiently.
+PHANS operates in two phases: first, it plans paths for the target agents, and then it sequentially evacuates obstructing agents to clear the path.
 This approach involves swapping positions between agents and empty vertices, which we refer to as null agents.

 Numerical experiments demonstrated that existing methods (e.g., ILP, EECBS, and PIBT) often incur substantial computational overhead or yield suboptimal makespans as the density of obstructing agents increases.
 By contrast, PHANS consistently delivers fast computation times and maintains competitive makespans even under extreme density conditions and in environments with static obstacles.